ai-driven-dev/prompts/README.md

 4. **Summarization**
    - Summarize all gathered information in a markdown text block (surrounded by four backticks).
+   - Only use emoji for the section title.
    - Include all decisions and rationale.
    - Format for clarity and future reference.
    - Ask if this is correct and wait for explicit "YES" confirmation.